spacemeshos/cosmic/README.md

 This project aims to be a well designed and maintained seed for a cosmic (native mobile, web, desktop) app based on react native web, redux and typescript.

-Team Spacemesh is building a galactic `Spacemesh App` as the client for [go-spacemesh](https://github.com/spacemeshos/go-spacemesh).
+Team Spacemesh is building a cosmic `Spacemesh App` as the first client for [go-spacemesh](https://github.com/spacemeshos/go-spacemesh).
 Team Spacemesh decided to support Cosmic with funded github issues and contribute the seed to the community under the permissive MIT license.
-Spacemesh will use Cosmic as the base for its cosmic wallet app.
+Spacemesh will use Cosmic as the foundation for its cosmic wallet app.

 # why Cosmic?
 Because `universal` is taken and Cosmic means universal, as of the cosmos :-)